-The Rooirand Homestead is situated adjacent the site.
+The Rooirand Homestead is situated approximately 3,4km to the northwest of the site.
 The homestead is however in a degraded state and only occupied by a farm worker family.
-The perimeter fence and the first row of PV arrays of Project 1 will be in clear site from the farm worker cottage.
-Project 2 is screened by Project 1.
-Trees on the Rooirand property however provide some screening.
-The overall visual significance is rated low due to the degraded state of the homestead and the screening provided by landscape elements which reduce the intrusive level of the facility
+Project 3 will be situated between the homestead and Project 4.
+The overall visual significance is rated low due to the degraded state of the homestead and the screening provided by landscape elements which reduce the intrusive level of the facility.